Debb07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execution permission to all users
+Sets permission to a file